Valdese, North Carolina: Geography

 U.S. Route 70 passes through the town as Main Street, leading west 7 mi to the center of Morganton, the county seat, and east 14 mi to Hickory.
 Interstate 40 runs along the southern border of the town, providing access from exits 111 and 112.

 According to the United States Census Bureau, the town has a total area of 20.0 km2, of which 0.03 km2, or 0.17%, is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,689 people, 1,545 households, and 1,104 families residing in the town.

+The town has a large Italian-American and Hmong-American community.
+The town has an Italian-based flag, Italian restaurants and bakeries are in abundance in the Valdese area, and in addition to an Italian immigrant and second and third-generation Italian-American community, there is a large Hmong-American (Southeast Asian ethnic group whom has origins in Laos, Thailand, China, and Vietnam, and Xieng Khouang Market Place, a Hmong/Southeast Asian based store, is located in Valdese proper.
+There is also an ethnic Lao community in the Asheville-Hickory-Vardese area.